heineiuo/create-changelogs/README.md

 # action-create-changelog
-A action can create changelog between tags
+An action can create changelog between tags